Free methods that cost nothing

 Enterprise SEO suite with AI add-on$2,000+/moFull SEO + AI visibility in one platformEnterprise budget required

 Annual cost tells the real story.
 A $29/month monitoring subscription is $348/year.
-Two one-time audit reports per year — one to establish a baseline, one to measure change six months later — costs $198 total with no recurring commitment.
-The subscription only pays for itself if you need data more than twice a year.
+A single Metricus Snapshot at $499 covers a full audit of your AI visibility landscape with no recurring commitment.
+The subscription only pays for itself if you actively use the dashboard week to week.

 Why cheap checks can mislead you